 Differentiation should always be incorporated into all PSHE lessons, all children must be able to access the lessons as well as all children having the opportunity to be stretched and challenged.
-This can be done through differentiated questioning, varied resources, differentiated levels of recorded work, by support and by outcome as well as adapted for SEND children.
+This can be done through differentiated questioning, varied resources, differentiated levels of recorded work, by support and by outcome.